PerdueCo/Gi-ServiceLifetimeDemo/README.md

 # 📘 README.md — ServiceLifetimeDemo
+--- sscs

-A beginner-friendly, instructor-style walkthrough of .NET Core service lifetimes.
+"A beginner-friendly, instructor-style walkthrough of .NET Core service lifetimes."

 ServiceLifetimeDemo
 Understanding Transient, Scoped, and Singleton in a simple, hands-on way